rohitrna/Jarvis_/README.md

 # Jarvis
-Program that responds dynamically, as JARVIS might.
+Program that responds as JARVIS might.

+This project was used to learn Python

 Run Jarvis_Comand_Line.py for CLI version
 Run Jarvis_Voice.py for Speach input Version